What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 What are the requirements regarding travel – either to or from the office or business travel?

-An employer must assess the risk to the safety and health of the employees and take measures based on this assessment as well as identify and take additional measures where necessary.
+An employer must assess the risk to the safety and health of the employees and take measures based on this assessment as well as identifying and taking additional measures where necessary.

 An employer should encourage the employees to continue to work from home.
 If this is not possible due to the nature of the business, an employer should urge the employees to observe recommendations regarding safety and hygiene, such as: